altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 ~He was the only one in the room, which was filled with various household chemicals~ ~The floor was still asphalt, but it had a large rug, red and gold, covering most of the room~ "HM::So these are the owners of that syringe - come to have a little chat, I'll just see myself out."
-*The homeless man turned his cart around and left the way they came* "K::We'll be on our way shortly - once we have it back" ~Kent looked more around the room~
+*The homeless man turned his cart around and exited the way they came* "K::We'll be on our way shortly - once we have it back" ~Kent looked more around the room~
 ~Things he took for scrapes of metal and glass on the desk to the right were actually improvised beakers and distilling gear~